When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Cons

-• Not a well-known brand.
+• Lesser-known brand.

-• Head band quality issues.
+• Headband quality issues.

-• Average darkening sensor.
+• Average darkening sensor performance.

 Product Specs